How the COVID-19 Pandemic is Accelerating the Every Mile Society

 The Last Mile Industry is in Its Infancy

-When I ask people what percentage of all goods purchased they think was online purchases, I often get lofty numbers.
+When I ask people what percentage of all goods purchased they think were online purchases, I often get lofty numbers.
 As large as 90%.
 The reality?
 In 2019, only 10.7% of all goods purchased were purchased online.
-That means that for the average American, 1 product of 10 products they purchased were through an online portal.
+That means that for the average American, 1 out of 10 products they purchased was through an online portal.
 Who thinks that’s going to change?

 Looking at some indicators of this change, Amazon has been a leader.
 Recently, Amazon ordered 100,000 electric delivery vans from Rivian, even though the first van isn’t expected to hit the road until 2021.

-The need for last mile delivery and other essential logistics doesn’t stop there.
-Blue Apron has seen a 70% increase in their stock price as Americans shift to having groceries and meals brought to their homes.
+The need for last mile delivery, commercial pickup truck rentals, and other essential logistics doesn’t stop there.
+Blue Apron has seen a 70% increase in its stock price as Americans shift to having groceries and meals brought to their homes.
 Pharmaceutical and medical supply companies continue to deliver to hospitals and pharmacies that are remaining open to give people the care they need.
 And other essential businesses in the areas of agriculture, energy, public works, and defense continue to deliver critical infrastructure, like power, water, and food to support us as we hunker down to wait out the virus – all are businesses that need vehicles to do their job even in the current environment.
 It has never been more critical for these businesses to continue operations.